 Ashley Lattier is the owner of Ashley Cakes, a boutique wedding cake studio based in North Carolina.

 According to Lattier, one of the best ways to design a naked cake for a wedding is to view the cake as a blank canvas.
-"There are so many ways to tailor the finished cake to each individual clients’ wedding style," she says.
+"There are so many ways to tailor the finished cake to each individual client’s wedding style," she says.
 "One way we like to do this is by playing with the color palette or arrangement of the florals.
 I love adding fresh flowers to a cake, and it’s a great way to incorporate the cake into your reception design."
-With semi-naked layers, flecks of gold, a colored drip, and beautiful florals, this is such a gorgeous cake for an early fall wedding.
+With semi-naked layers, flecks of gold, a colored drip, and beautiful florals, this is the perfect cake for an early fall wedding.

 Rustic Semi-Naked Cake With Florals